StaciaHoov/blocitoff/README.md

 * SendGrid for email processing

 ## Deployment
-You can view the app on Heroku: [stacia-blocipedia app](https://stacia-blocipedia.herokuapp.com)
+You can view the app on Heroku: [stacia-blocitoff app](https://stacia-blocitoff.herokuapp.com/)